 We are hyped that you are thinking of coming to join us at Sea Change.
 The 2018 edition (No.3) will run on Friday 24th and Saturday 25th August.
 We've put together some information about how it all works and a little bit of info about us.
 We are the people who run The Drift Record Shop.
 Sea Change is our annual end-of-Summer party where we invite down our most favourite music makers, artists, writers and friends and take over the town on the August Bank Holiday weekend.

 Below is some information taken from how we ran the show in 2016 and 2017, plus some early indications of the changes we're making to keep putting on the best show we can.

-Sea Change is a town festival, all of the venues are indoors, on and around the Totnes High Street.
-We use the Civic Hall (a 1950's community space), St Mary's Church (a stunning 15th century building), The Barrel House Ballroom (one of the region’s best intimate venues, amazing gold leaf ceiling), Unit 23* (the loud, late and wild one) and Birdwood House (another stunning example of Olde Totnes).
+Sea Change is a town based festival.
+The venues are indoors, on and around the Totnes High Street.
+We use the Civic Hall (a 1950's community space), St Mary's Church (a stunning 15th century building) and The Barrel House Ballroom (one of the region’s best intimate venues with an amazing gold leaf ceiling).
+The Civic Hall, St Mary's Church and The Barrel House are all within the same square 100 metres.

-The New Lion Brewery (hosting sessions) is just off the High Street, The Bay Horse (hosting a Beer & Cider festival) is right at the top of it and Drift Records is very much the crown jewel at No. 103.
+The New Lion Brewery (hosting sessions) is just off the High Street, The Bay Horse (hosting a Beer & Cider festival) is right at the top of it and Drift Records is very much the crown jewel on it at No. 103.

 Scroll down for accommodation options.